2024 Post Graduate Convention

 Cancellations

 Cancellation requests must be submitted in writing.
-There is a $25.00 fee for cancellations before February 9, 2024.
+There is a $25.00 fee for cancellations received before February 9, 2024.
 No refunds after February 9, 2024.